 Step 3: Assess the severity of the identified threats: It is necessary to consider the severity of the threat if the incident did occur.
 Although the likelihood of a client injury is low, you may consider the severity of such an incident to be very high.

 Step 4: Consider taking actions to mitigate identified threats: This step aims to develop strategies and actions that can be put in place to reduce the threat.
-For example: having proper staff training and adequate insurance would be a potential mitigation strategy for reducing the threat of client injuries.
+For example, having proper staff training and adequate insurance would be a potential mitigation strategy for reducing the threat of client injuries.

 It is good practice to prioritise your potential threats and risks by likelihood and severity.
 This will help you focus on risks that would affect your business the most.

 It is worth noting that not all threats can be mitigated or mitigated fully.
 These remaining threats are called “residual risks”.
-An example of a residual risk is a customer cancels your service without sufficient notice and you cannot recover the cost.
+An example of a residual risk is a customer cancels your service without sufficient notice, and you cannot recover the cost.
 In the business planning stage, you need to factor in resources to accommodate these residual risks.

 How to use your business plan to check the “pulse” of your business